V-Sekai/manuals/decisions/20230803-idle-rpg-home.md

 1. Settings are not persisted past server restart.
 2. Limited number of weapon choices: To maintain balance in the game, the number of weapon choices can be limited.
 3. Cooldown period for using healing items: To prevent spamming of healing items, a cooldown period can be implemented.
-4. Limit on the number of fake cash chests that can be earned in a day: This can prevent exploitation of the system and ensure fair play.

 ## Implementation